Skip to content

 Bcftools Celery Task Logic

-User submitted queries to check out VCF data from DivBase are run as Celery tasks as defined in tasks.bcftools_query in worker/tasks.py.
-This page contains an overview of how the logic is implemented.
+User submitted queries to check out VCF data from DivBase are run as Celery tasks.
+This page given an overview of how the bcftools orchestration logic is designed for DivBase.

 In the subheadings below are flow charts that describe how the bcftools task logic is implemented in DivBase.
-The are two versions: one describing the full flow, and one describing a simplified version of the flow.
+There are two versions: one describing a simplified version of the flow, and one describing the full flow.

 Diagram of Full bcftools Task Logic Flow